aleph2c/miros/docs/_sources/zero_to_one.rst.txt

 **Can you explain where the init and exit clauses are?**

-We don't need the init and exit clauses in the design, so we don't include them in the if-elif structure of the state's callback function.
+We don't need the init and exit clauses in this design, so we don't include them in the if-elif structure of the state's callback function.
 The event processor will still call the function with the event named ``INIT_SIGNAL``, after it has entered the ``some_state_to_prove_this_works`` state, but it will be ignored.